Romans 3:31 Do we then overthrow the law by this faith? By no means! May it never be, on the contrary, we uphold the law.

 - and the viewpoint of the narrator/speaker refers to or talks about himself together with others.

-This is the word used by the apostle Paul to tell us what “we” are supposed to do with the Law of God, “in the here and now“; He says we are to – stand by it, uphold it, keep it in place, establish it, stand firm in it!
-According to Paul, we are to observe and keep the Law of God; not to be justified or to earn salvation, but to walk rightly before God and to show loving faithfulness to our Creator and King.
+“Uphold“; this is the word that Paul used to tell us what “we” are supposed to do with the Law, “in the here and now“.
+He says we are to – stand by it, uphold it, keep it in place, establish it, stand firm in it!
+According to the Apostle Paul, we are to observe and keep the Law; not to be justified or to earn salvation, but to walk righteously, and set-apart to our Creator and King.

-And lastly, how passionate is Paul about this?
-How does he respond to this apparent notion that we might misunderstand him or somehow assume that the Law of God might be overthrown or put to an end by our faith?
+How passionate is Paul about this?
+How does he respond to an ‘apparent notion‘ that we might misunderstand him or somehow assume that the Law might be overthrown or put to an end by our faith?

-Paul never taught that the Law of God was abolished nor had passed away.
-In fact, he says just the opposite, that faith does nothing to void or abolish or do away with the Law!
+Paul never taught that the Law was abolished nor had passed away.
+In fact, he says just the opposite, that faith does nothing to void or abolish the Law!
+Please read ‘The Law: Fulfilled or Abolished‘

-And I repeat, the mainstream church of today teaches and preaches the exact opposite of what Paul is taught.
+Again, I repeat, today’s mainstream theology teaches the exact opposite of what Paul taught.

 What does the text say?